How Do I Tell My Partner I Have ED?

 Women can often assume it’s because their partner is not attracted to them, or that they are doing something wrong.
 But this is almost always a false - and unhelpful - assumption.
-Not only is it distressing for both parties, but it can actually exacerbate the erection problems.
+Not only is it distressing for both parties, but it can actually exacerbate sexual dysfunctions like erection problems.

 And performance pressure, plus self-consciousness, is a sure-fire recipe to the normal waning of an erection becoming a real problem.
 In some cases leading to challenges like erectile dysfunction.

-The good news is erectile dysfunction is a problem with multiple solutions.
+The good news is if you're looking for erectile dysfunction cures, there are multiple solutions.

 Normalizing Erectile Dysfunction

-Did you know most men have had the experience of their erection coming and going, and all men will experience this at some point.
+The causes of erectile dysfunction are varied, but little people know that most men will experience the waxing and waning of their erection at some point in their life.
 All the bravado in the world won't change that!

 In fact, the waxing and waning of an erection is a very normal part of sexual functioning.
 Studies show that on average, a healthy man will lose his erection between 3 times during a 45-minute sexual encounter.
 So - you have a lot less control over your erections than you like to think!